Cheap Things to do in Edinburgh

 1. National Museum of Scotland

 When we first visited this museum, we were a little confused because we were expecting it to be all about Scottish history.
 Instead it has a collection of artefacts from all over the world including animals, transport, religion and historic figures.
 You will find plenty to do here and learn along the way.
 This is a great place to visit if you have children as well because the life-sized animals alone will be enough to occupy them for hours.
-One of Edinburgh’s best kept secrets is The National Museum of Scotland’s Rooftop.
-You will get some incredible views of the city from here.
-The only thing that is missing is a bar on the rooftop so that you can enjoy the view with a cold beer or wine!

 The National Museum of Scotland is not only cheap but its on of the free things to do in Edinburgh.